 We would no longer torture ourselves with antiquated views of health and body image – it’s been proven on multiple occasions that weight and size are not accurate indicators of health.
 Thin does not always equal healthy and fat doesn’t necessarily make someone unhealthy.

 Doctors, nutritionists and health and wellness gurus would tell you the truth – diets don’t benefit health, and instead result in a short-term decrease in weight, followed by an increase in weight 95% of the time.

 Refusing to buy into “The Beauty Myth” would also free us from the oppression that we’ve internalized.

 We hear it repeatedly said that we are not enough the way that we are – be better, do better…or be thinner, make yourself smaller, eat the “right” way.
-There isn’t a one size fits all way of eating and while some women are privileged enough to be thin and fit the European standard of beauty, we’re not all meant to look that way.
+There isn’t a one size fits all way of eating and while some women are privileged enough to be thin and fit the Eurocentric standard of beauty, we’re not all meant to look that way.

 Freedom to feed your hungers when you eat a meal and freedom in your life since most likely, your relationship with food mirrors your relationship with other things in life – your career, your romantic relationships, etc.

 You came into this world as an intuitive eater – you knew exactly what to eat, when to eat and how to eat.